GFL Environmental Inc. (GFL) Just Got Our Attention

-GFL Environmental Inc. (NYSE:GFL) went down by -0.99% from its latest closing price compared to the recent 1-year high of $36.70.
-The company’s stock price has collected 0.23% of gains in the last five trading sessions.
+GFL Environmental Inc. (NYSE:GFL) went up by 2.85% from its latest closing price compared to the recent 1-year high of $36.70.
+The company’s stock price has collected 3.55% of gains in the last five trading sessions.
 Press Release reported on 08/20/21 that GFL Environmental Inc. Announces Change of Auditor to KPMG LLP

 Is It Worth Investing in GFL Environmental Inc. (NYSE :GFL) Right Now?